Ivchenko AI-25

-The Ivchenko AI-25 (Ивченко АИ-25) is a family of military and civilian twin-shaft medium bypass turbofan engines developed by Ivchenko OKB of the Soviet Union.
-It was the first bypass engine ever used on short haul aircraft in the USSR.
+The Ivchenko AI-25 (Ивченко АИ-25) is a family of twin-shaft medium bypass turbofan engines for military and civilian aircraft use developed by Ivchenko OKB of the Soviet Union.
+It was the first bypass engine used on short haul aircraft in the USSR.

-The engine is still produced by Ukrainian based aircraft engine manufacturing company, Motor Sich.
+The engine is still produced by Ukrainian aircraft engine manufacturing company Motor Sich.

 Development

 The AI-25 was designed to power the Yakovlev Yak-40 tri-jet airliner, often called the first regional jet transport aircraft, and is the starting point for the Lotarev DV-2 turbofan engine.
 The project was launched in 1965, with the AI-25s first test flight in 1966, and finally cleared for production in 1967.
 In 1972, the AI-25 was selected for the Polish PZL M-15 Belphegor, the world's only jet-powered biplane.

 Development of the AI-25 continued and the uprated AI-25TL was designed for use by the Czechoslovak Aero L-39 Albatros military trainer with the first flight occurring in 1968.
 The L-39, would go on to become one of the most popular, and widespread trainer aircraft in the world, with over 3,000 L-39s produced, and with 2,900 examples still in active service today.
-A smaller version of the AI-25TL, the AI-25TLK has equipped the People's Republic of Chinas Hongdu L-11 fighter-trainer.
+A smaller version of the AI-25TL, the AI-25TLK has equipped the People's Republic of China Hongdu L-11 fighter-trainer.

 The AI-25TLK is also licensed built in the People's Republic of China as the WS-11.
 Another variant of the AI-25, is the AI-25TLSh in the 1990s, which underwent flight testing by the Ukrainian Ministry of Defense in 2002.
 Ivchenko-Progress is currently marketing the AI-25TLSh as an upgrade to existing L-39 and JL-8 operators that would extend the service life of the aircraft and improve performance.
 The latest AI-25 is the AI-25TL Series 2 designed for the Mikoyan MiG-AT.